Muhammad-Ali-70/VuforiaSampleNavigation/README.md

 + CS Right Side
 + CS Front Side

-Just install/import these 4 unity packages and refresh the database of those 4 area targets (Reselect the area target corresponding to their names and they will show up.)
+Just install/import these .unity packages and refresh the database of those 4 area targets (e.g; Reselect the area target corresponding to their names and they will show up.)